radiocosmology/alpenhorn/doc/demo.rst

 - eject the media
 - remove the physical storage device from the machine

-After this, the trasnport device would need to travel (via Sneakernet) from the site containing ``alpenhost3`` to the site containing ``alpenhost1`` where we would do the reverse procedure, installing the device in the ``alpenhost1`` machine and mounting the device's filesystem.
+After this, the transport device would need to travel (via Sneakernet) from the site containing ``alpenhost3`` to the site containing ``alpenhost1`` where we would do the reverse procedure, installing the device in the ``alpenhost1`` machine and mounting the device's filesystem.